rust-lang/rfcs/text/0000-local-loop-bindings.md

 # Summary
 [summary]: #summary

-This will allow an extended syntax for `loop` to accept local variables, which change for each iteration to simplify more complicated loop constructs and avoid mutable state.
+To simplify complicated loop constructs and avoid mutable state, allow an extended syntax for `loop` to accept local variables that may change once per iteration.

 # Motivation